SocialCounterfactuals: Probing and Mitigating Intersectional Social Biases in Vision-Language Models with Counterfactual Examples: Generating SocialCounterfactuals

 \subsection{Constructing captions for probing social biases}

-Consider the task of creating a caption $C^{s}_{p, a_{1},a_{2}}$ beginning with prefix $p$ and describing a subject $s$ which possesses a pair of attributes $a_{1}$ and $a_{2}$.
+Consider the task of creating a caption $C^{s}_{p, a_{1},a_{2}}$ beginning with prefix $p$ and describing a subject $s$ which possesses a pair of attributes $a_{1}$ and $a_{2}$\footnote{See Section~\ref{app:three-attributes} for discussion of extension to more than two attributes}.
 Given a set of prefixes $P$, a set of subjects $S$, and attribute sets $A_{1}, A_{2}, ..., A_{k}$, we populate the following template to obtain our captions:

 For example, given the prefix \textit{A photo of a}, the subject \textit{doctor}, and attribute pair $(\textit{Asian}, \textit{Female})$, we construct the caption \textit{A photo of an Asian female doctor}.
 We construct captions in this manner using a set of occupations as our subjects and three sets of attributes for measuring social bias (gender, race, and physical characteristics).
 Captions are grouped into counterfactual sets, where each set contains all captions corresponding to a given prefix and subject.
 Using 260 occupations, 4 prefixes, 6 races, and 5 physical characteristics, and 2 gender terms\footnote{We also explored the generation of other subjects and social attributes with our method.
 See Section~\ref{app:other-subjects-and-attributes} of Supplementary Material for details.}, we produced a total of 54,080 captions which were grouped into 3,120 counterfactual sets (see Section~\ref{app:caption-details} of Supp.
 Material for additional details and examples).
 While we categorize these social attributes with the aim of probing biases, we recognize the limitations inherent to this process and acknowledge that attributes such as gender and race are not considered by all individuals to exist as discrete categories (see Section \ref{sec:limitations} for additional discussion).